A theoretical framework for self-supervised MR image reconstruction using sub-sampling via variable density Noisier2Noise: Experimental method

 \subsection{Description of data}

-We used the multi-coil brain data from the fastMRI dataset \cite{zbontar2018fastmri}, which is comprised of fully sampled data.
+We used the multi-coil brain and knee data from the fastMRI dataset \cite{zbontar2018fastmri}, which is comprised of multi-channel raw k-space MRI data.
 The reference fastMRI test set data is magnitude images only, without fully sampled k-space data.
-Since Noisier2Noise requires the k-space $\ell_2$ loss, which we would also like to use at testing, phase is also required, so the suggested test set could not be used.
-We therefore discarded the data allocated for testing and generated our own partition in to training, validation and test sets.
-We only used data that was acquired on $16$ coils, giving training, validation and test set sizes of 2020, 302, and 224 slices respectively.
+Since we also require phase, we discarded the data allocated for testing and generated our own partition into training, validation and test sets.
+For the brain data, we only used data that was acquired on $16$ coils, and used training, validation and test set sizes of 127, 19 and 14 volumes (2020, 302, and 224 slices) respectively.
+For the knee data, the training, validation and test sets consisted of 166, 19 and 14 volumes (5977, 665, and 493 slices) respectively.
+We set the network output to be zero in regions of k-space where the reference data had zero padding.